What is the Value of Six Sigma in Procurement?

 Training and development is another critical factor that can determine the direction of the enterprise.
 Part of the Six Sigma philosophy is to train and help members of staff develop the confidence that will enable them to initiate and successfully complete tasks.
 Procurement managers can incorporate Six Sigma methodologies to train staff and ensure smooth implementation of policies.

 Incorporating Six Sigma is not only beneficial to the staff but also to the organization’s efficiency and the bottom line.
-Additionally, it promotes goodwill between the business and suppliers, leads to higher rates of customer satisfaction, and accelerates growth while cutting costs.
+Additionally, it promotes goodwill between the business and suppliers, leads to higher customer satisfaction rates, and accelerates growth while cutting costs.

 - Helps to Maintain Good Relationships with Suppliers

-The aim of the procurement manager is to ensure that the suppliers are content with the organization’s policies and processes.
+The procurement manager aims to ensure that the suppliers are content with the organization’s policies and processes.
 You could ask for bids from new suppliers when the need arises, but that process often proves to be costly and time-consuming.

 If you take the example of the supplier base of businesses that have been implementing the Lean Six Sigma methodologies for the last two to three decades, you’ll realize that these businesses have a different perspective towards supplier relationship.
 These organizations are not in the habit of changing vendors frequently.